OfficeDev/Microsoft-Teams-Samples/samples/app-region-selection/README.md

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 - Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Put the `Microsoft App Id` and `Microsoft-App-Password` and `message endpoint` in Bot configuration
+- Connect your Bot with Emulator, Ping the Bot to start the conversation

 ### This is specific to Microsoft Teams